 “Could you PLEASE not shout!?
 God, I feel like a bulldozer ran over my head” Adam exclaims, as he grits his teeth and puts his head between his knees, in a failed attempt to contain the headache.

 “Alright, dragons!
-Take five and Billy, no more hitting your opponents when they’re down otherwise, you’ll find yourself in a similar situation.
+Take five and Basem, no more hitting your opponents when they’re down otherwise, you’ll find yourself in a similar situation.
 Remember – “